PMSF UK AGM 2017

 Penny Bradley – PMSF UK Chair

-She was a recipient of the PMSF UK Outstanding Contribution Award in 2014.
-Penny lives in Bolton, and having taught French for 9 years in Preston, is now a Pastoral Officer at a secondary school in Warrington.
+She lives in Bolton and having taught French for 9 years in Preston, is now a Pastoral Officer at a secondary school in Warrington.

-She loves travelling and spending time with her nephews and niece, as well all her family, godchildren and friends.
+She loves travelling and spending time with her nephews and niece, as well as all her family, godchildren and friends.
 She became Chair of Trustees in 2017.

-Alison Turner has 3 boys, one of them with Phelan-McDermid Syndrome.
-Although her son with Phelan-McDermid Syndrome is non-verbal, they have a very loud and chaotic house with a patch of deflated footballs growing in the back garden.
+Alison has 3 boys, one of them with Phelan-McDermid Syndrome (PMS).
+Although her son with PMS is non-verbal, they have a very loud and chaotic house with a patch of deflated footballs growing in the back garden.

-Alison has lived in London for 19 years and loves swimming in the ladies pond on Hampstead Heath.
-She is one of the PMSF Co-Regional Reps for the UK and a PMSF UK Trustee.
-Previously she worked in finance organising conferences and many years ago in NYC at the American National Standards Institute.
-She loves acronyms.
+Alison has lived in London for over 20 years and loves swimming in the ladies pond on Hampstead Heath.
+Previously she worked in finance organising conferences and now runs Walk & Talk sessions on the Heath for parents with disabled children.

-Alison has found a lot of support through the families in the Phelan-McDermid Syndrome community and feels it is great to be able to share stories, ideas and learn from each others experiences.
-Alison hopes the charity will provide support to the families affected by PMS in the UK.
+Alison has found a lot of support through the families in the Phelan-McDermid Syndrome community and feels it is great to be able to share stories, ideas and learn from each other’s experiences.

 Andrew is a qualified accountant and works full time and tries to find time to play golf too.
 He hopes to help the charity to raise funds and provide financial and general business support.